railsuser2014/openobject-doc-book-en/multi/Logistic/process/process_so.rst

 Once the delivery order is processed, the products are sent to the customer and we can invoice the order from OpenERP France on the delivered quantities.

 The delivery order will be processed from OpenERP Belgium.
-OpenERP Belgium is the company that manage the stock of products.
+OpenERP Belgium is the company that manages the stock of products.
 This company is responsible for the delivery of the products to the final customers.
-However, the invoicing process will be handled by OpenERP France because it is the company that received the order from the customer.
+However, the invoicing process will be handled by OpenERP France, because it is the company that received the order from the customer.

 .. figure:: images/delivery_order.png
    :scale: 75
    :align: center

-   *Deliver the products*
+   *Deliver the Products*

-From the user of OpenERP France, we can create the invoice for the order (:menuselection:`Sales --> Invoicing --> Lines to Invoice`) to pass the invoice from the Draft state to the Open state.
+From the user of OpenERP France, we can create the invoice for the order (:menuselection:`Sales --> Invoicing --> Lines to Invoice`), then pass the invoice from the Draft state to the Open state.
 To finalize the invoicing process, you have to go to :menuselection:`Accounting --> Customers --> Customers Invoices` to execute the payment process.

 .. figure:: images/delivery_order_fr.png
    :scale: 75
    :align: center

-   *Create the invoice*
+   *Create the Invoice*

 .. figure:: images/customer_invoice.png
    :scale: 75
    :align: center

-   *Validate the invoice*
+   *Validate the Invoice*